Balance of Nature Review: An Honest Analysis + Better Alternatives (2026)

 An Analysis of Balance of Nature, Part 2: Enzyme Activity

 Enzymes are associated with the vitality of raw, living foods.
-When you cook a fruit or vegetable the enzyme activity disappears.
+When you cook a fruit or a vegetable, the enzyme activity disappears.
 Even gently heated produce begins to lose its enzyme activity quickly.

 Table 2.
 Comparison of Acid Phosphatase Activity in Balance of Nature Capsules.